In this post, I’m going to show you how to stop blisters from forming and teach you the best way to deal with them if it’s already too late.

 Good socks and shoes dry relatively quickly in the right conditions but it’s best to avoid getting your feet wet whenever possible.

 Moisture softens up the skin on your feet making them more prone to blistering.
 It also increases the friction generated from hiking.
-At a water crossing I try to keep me feet dry by hopping across rocks or searching around for a good spot to cross.
-In some instances If I know there aren’t more water crossing coming soon I’ll remove my shoes and socks to cross the water.
+At a water crossing, I try to keep me feet dry by hopping across rocks or searching around for a good spot to cross.
+In some instances If I know there isn’t more water crossing coming soon, I’ll remove my shoes and socks to cross the water.

 I ONLY do this if the river bed has smooth rocks that aren’t covered in algae.
-I wont risk cutting my bare feet on sharp rocks or slipping on algae just to prevent my shoes getting wet.
+I won’t risk cutting my bare feet on sharp rocks or slipping on algae just to prevent my shoes from getting wet.

 On the other side of the water crossing if I’ve removed my footwear I’ll use this is an opportunity to check my feet.
 I wipe off any grime, check for blisters and reapply vaseline if necessary.

 Allow your Shoes, Socks, and Feet to Dry Whenever Possible

 Often times my feet will start to get damp from perspiration when hiking, even when I’m not dealing with water crossings.
 Because of this, I let me feet, shoes and socks dry whenever possible.
 If I’m taking a lunch break I’ll slip off my footwear and place them in direct sunlight if possible.

 If my shoes and socks were wet from river crossings then this gives them the best chance to dry.
 It also allows sweaty feet to breathe for a short time.
 Before setting off this gives me another great opportunity to check my feet.

 Stay Clean, Stay Mean